Learn something new every day

 Effectively managing a team is an important part of campaign management.
 A campaign can be defined as a series of strategies taken to achieve a competitive objective.
 Political candidates race against each other to win an election, while marketers promote their products against competing brands to get a larger market share.
-A campaign manager must delegate tasks to other people to accomplish these competitive objectives.
+A manager of a campaign must delegate tasks to other people to accomplish these competitive objectives.

-Political campaign managers, who may hold the only paid jobs in campaigns, look for supporters of their candidate to complete needed tasks.
-Those volunteers who want to support the political candidate receive instructions from a political campaign manager.
+Political managers of campaigns may hold the only paid jobs in campaigns, and they look for supporters of their candidate to complete needed tasks.
+Those volunteers who want to support the political candidate receive instructions from a manager.
 Their required tasks may include phoning residents in the area to ask if they would be willing to place a campaign sign in their yards.
-Overseeing the printing of brochures and organizing volunteer canvassers to deliver them to neighborhood homes are common responsibilities of campaign managers.
+Overseeing the printing of brochures and organizing volunteer canvassers to deliver them to neighborhood homes are common responsibilities of managers of campaigns.

-Unlike political campaign managers, a marketing manager usually delegates tasks to paid staff.
-However, marketing campaign managers may also work with unpaid interns just beginning their advertising careers.
-For example, creative department interns may work on the copywriting or graphic design elements of marketing campaigns planned by the campaign manager.
+Unlike managers of political campaigns, a marketing manager usually delegates tasks to paid staff.
+However, marketing managers may also work with unpaid interns just beginning their advertising careers.
+For example, creative department interns may work on the copywriting or graphic design elements of marketing campaigns planned by the manager of the campaign.

 Marketing campaign managers test the effectiveness of marketing campaigns using computer software programs.
-Political campaign managers may also use software to track voter responses during speeches by the candidate.
-A political campaign manager often travels to events to publicly support the candidate during speeches and other election events.
+Managers of political campaign may also use software to track voter responses during speeches by the candidate.
+Managers of political campaigns often travel to events to publicly support the candidate during speeches and other election events.
 Marketing campaign managers may also travel as part of their job — especially those who work in head offices in large corporations.

 Sneakers41- I agree that fundraising strategies are a big part of the campaign manager’s job.
 Many have developed grass roots efforts and established fundraising online with donations as little as one dollar.